gubo97000/cytoscape-svg-polygon-draw/README.md

 Just draw the shape and paste the string that will be outputted to your cytoscape code.

 ## Thanks
-Many thanks to the svg.draw.js for libraries and demo site.
+Many thanks to svg.draw.js for libraries and demo site.